-OUT-OF-SCHOOL CARE (OSC) PROGRAM: JUNIOR KINDERGARTEN TO GRADE 5
+OUT OF SCHOOL CARE (OSC) PROGRAM: KINDERGARTEN TO GRADE 5

-Aspengrove School is committed to an Out of School Care Program that is intellectually stimulating for each child.
-This will include a variety of opportunities, exciting experiences, in a safe, healthy environment.
-The programme offers time for an after-school snack (lunch and snack on Wednesdays), outdoor activity, arts and crafts, baking, dramatic play, reading, and free play.
+Aspengrove School is committed to an Out of School Care Program that is developmentally appropriate and engaging for each child.
+This will include a variety of opportunities and exciting experiences, in a safe, healthy environment.
+The programme offers time for an after-school snack (lunch and snack on Fridays), outdoor activity, arts and crafts, baking, dramatic play, reading, and free play.
 Children may work on their homework independently during this time as well.

-The program will begin at 3:15 PM M/T/Th/F and on Wednesday the program will begin at 12:35 PM and ends at 5 PM daily.
-Please be sure to send your child with extra food when they attend the Out-of-School Care program as we do not provide meals.
+The program will begin at 3:15 PM M/T/W/Th and on Friday the program will begin at 12:35 PM and ends at 5 PM daily.
+Please be sure to send your child with extra food when they attend the Out of School Care program as we do not provide meals.

 The OSC program will follow the regular school schedule as set out and distributed in September of each year and will therefore be closed for recognized statutory holidays, Parent-Teacher Conference days, and Early Dismissal days.
-We will provide care for scheduled professional development days\, school holidays\\ and during summer vacation.
+We will provide care for scheduled professional development days\, school holidays\ and during summer vacation\.
 You will need to register for these days in advance and there will be an extra fee.
 These spaces will be filled as they are received.